 The police enter your serial number into the national and state databases.
 Law enforcement agencies are now able to retrieve the information so that the stolen item may be recovered and returned to you.
-The information is kept for 4 years and is kept confidential only accessible to law enforcement officers.
+The information is kept for 4 years and is kept confidential, only accessible to law enforcement officers.
 This program is available 24 hours a day throughout the year and just takes minutes to do.
+Any item with a serial number, such as radios, TVs, computers and cell phones, are eligible.